AnnaLozenko/computer_infrastructure/README.md

 # FAANG Stock Data Analysis and Automation

-This repository demonstrates a complete automated workflow for retrieving, analysing, and visualising FAANG stock data using Python.
+This repository demonstrates a complete automated workflow for retrieving, processing, and visualising FAANG stock data using Python.
 The project combines data acquisition, processing, visualisation, scripting, and cloud-based automation to create a reproducible data pipeline.

 The project was created as part of Computer Infrastructure assessment and includes the solution to the following tasks: